On Air Now

 The Classic FM Concert with John Suchet 8pm - 10pm

-A fistful of favourites from the great Italian maestro of movie music.
+A fistful of favourites from the late Italian maestro of movie music.

 Moviegoers got to see Clint Eastwood's inscrutable 'man with no name' for the first time in Sergio Leone's pioneering Spaghetti Western.
 For a new kind of anti-hero, Morricone created a new kind of soundtrack - with male chanting, Spanish guitars, whistling and bells.
 It catapulted the Italian composer to movie scoring stardom.